Supreme Court judgment on Deprivation of Liberty: CBF statement

 Jacqui Shurlock, CEO of The Challenging Behaviour Foundation, said:

 “People with a learning disability have the same rights as everyone else.
-The implication behind this judgement – that people can’t be deprived of liberty if their condition limits their ability to experience it – is offensive and dehumanising.
+The implication behind this judgment – that people can’t be deprived of liberty if their condition limits their ability to experience it – is offensive and dehumanising.

 We are extremely concerned that legal safeguards designed to protect the most vulnerable are being dismantled, including the right to advocacy and access to non means tested legal aid.
-The Deprivation of Liberty Safeguards (DoLs) system was imperfect and people have been experiencing huge delays but removing significant numbers of people from the protection of DoLs with no clear safeguards in its place leaves individuals at risk of restrictive practices and abuse.
+The Deprivation of Liberty Safeguards (DoLS) system was imperfect and people have been experiencing huge delays but removing significant numbers of people from the protection of DoLS with no clear safeguards in its place leaves individuals at risk of restrictive practices and abuse.

 We support the call for urgent guidance and new legislation to clarify the safeguards and protections that will be put in place for people with severe learning disabilities.”